Oracle Licensing

 Oracle’s SaaS offerings (ERP Cloud, HCM Cloud, NetSuite, etc.) promise modern cloud apps, but negotiating them is as tough as negotiating their licenses.

 • Protect Against Oracle’s Product Changes: Oracle has been known to rebrand or bundle cloud services.
 Today’s “Service Cloud” might become part of tomorrow’s “Customer Experience Suite” at a higher cost.
 Include language in your SaaS agreement to guard against Oracle swapping your product for a more expensive “successor” product mid-term.
 For example, if Oracle discontinues the service you bought and replaces it with a new one, you shouldn’t be forced to pay more for it during your term.
-Similarly, negotiate that new features or modules introduced into the product line that you don’t need are not auto-included at extra cost.
+Similarly, negotiate that new features or modules introduced into the product line you don’t need are not automatically included at extra cost.
 In short, no forced upgrades without consent.

 Pitfalls in SaaS Deals: